Useful Information - Please click the sections below to expand the content.

 Day to day letters are sent to all contacts marked as having Parental Responsibility.

-You can provide the school with multiple contacts and prioritise them from 1 to 5 (1 being the highest priority).
+You can provide the school with multiple contacts and prioritise them from 1 to 4 (1 being the highest priority).
 We will attempt to call priority 1 first in an emergency or if your child is feeling unwell.
-Some parents/guardians will opt for a grandparent to be priority 1 because of work commitments.
 Please notify us if you have any special arrangements.
 We can add notes to our system so we are aware.

 We also use Go4Schools to notify parents of detentions.
 You can install the Mobile App from the Apple App Store or Google Play Store to receive push notifications.
 You can also access your child's attendance data and reports.
 More information about Go4Schools can be found here.